Southern constituency (Dagestan)

-The Southern constituency (No.12 (Note: Buynaksk constituency No.10 in 1993-2003, Buynaksk constituency No.11 in 2003-2007)) is a Russian legislative constituency in Republic of Dagestan.
+The Southern constituency (No.12 (Note: Buynaksk constituency No.10 in 1993–2007)) is a Russian legislative constituency in Republic of Dagestan.
 The constituency covers western and south-western Dagestan, mostly populated by Avars, Dargins and Lezgins.
 The present day Southern constituency was created in 2015 from most parts of former Buynaksk constituency and mountainous south-west of former Derbent constituency.

 The constituency has been represented since 2021 by United Russia deputy Dzhamaladin Gasanov, former State Duma member elected as LDPR candidate in 2007 and A Just Russia candidate 2011, who won the open seat, defeating one-term United Russia incumbent Abdulmazhid Magramov in the primary.